ZcZh/CPP/README.md

 ===
 This is a C++ uses C++12 specification

-#mutlti-thread is a key for the project.#
+#multi-thread is a key for the project.#